SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 ### Project Lifecycle

+- 8/29/22 - Created a [meetings folder](/Meetings/) to hold minutes/descriptions of the meetings we have together & with the client.
 - 8/31/22 - Coordinated meeting with client, and secondary meeting with other group in order to prepare for client meeting.

 ---